BeGods/ICP-HACKATHON/README.md

 - Includes the code for **Game I** and **Game II** , organized with reusable components for better structure and maintainability
 - [`frontend/`](./src/game/frontend): Built with **React + Vite** using reusable components.
 - [`backend/`](./src/game/backend): Built with **Node.js**, uses **MongoDB** and **Redis** for data storage and caching.

+### `src/game-agent/`

+- An adaptive Rust-based game agent on ICP that uses contextual bandit models to match players with personalized, dynamic difficulty.
+- To understand the model working better, check out [`ALGORITHM`](./src/game_agent/algorthm.md)

 ### `src/nft/`